 Set sometime after The Girl With the Dragon Tattoo, Lisbeth Salander (Claire Foy) has fully taken to vigilantism.
 When an international conspiracy brings her and former associate Mikael Blomkvist (Sverrir Gudnason) back together, Lisbeth must confront demons from her past, or suffer the consequences.
-LaKeith Stanfield, Stephen Merchant, Sylvia Hoeks, and Vicky Krieps also star in supporting roles.
+Lakeith Stanfield, Stephen Merchant, Sylvia Hoeks, Volker Bruch and Vicky Krieps also star in supporting roles.

 The Girl in the Spider's Web contains examples of:

 - Actionized Sequel: This film is more action-heavy than its predecessor.

 - Adaptation Deviation: Lisbeth and Camilla's backstory is significantly altered from the books.
 In the books, Lisbeth and Camilla both lived with their mother, Agnetta.
 Lisbeth attempted to kill her father, Alexander "Zala" Zalachenko, with a petrol-bomb when he brutalized their mother - an act which led to her being placed in a psychiatric ward and later being made a ward of the state, while Camilla was sent to a series of foster homes before she ultimately turned to a life of crime.
 In the film however, Lisbeth and Camilla both lived with their father (with no mention being made of their mother) and Lisbeth ran away as a child, while Camilla was raised by Zala and ended up working for his criminal organization as an adult.

 - Age Lift: Aged 39 during production, Sverrir Gudnason is the youngest actor to portray Mikael Blomkvist to date, following Michael Nyqvist and Daniel Craig, who were both in their late and early forties, respectively.
 Downplayed by Claire Foy, who is only a year older than predecessor Rooney Mara.